George Brown Darwin Botanic Gardens

 The community food garden is also known as the Snake Bean garden.
 It is located at the Geranium Street entrance.

 The garden allows community members to grow fresh food in a sustainable way.

 - 29 community plots

 - landscaped creek line for storm water management.

-The garden features edible fruit such as tropical fruit, vegetables, herbs and spices include sugar cane, coffee, cardamon, ginger, gotu kola, sweet leaf, aloe vera, lemongrass, eggplant, tomato, pumpkin, pawpaws, and chilies.
+The garden features edible fruit such as tropical fruit, vegetables, herbs and spices include sugar cane, coffee, cardamom, ginger, gotu kola, sweet leaf, aloe vera, lemongrass, eggplant, tomato, pumpkin, pawpaws, and chillies.

 How to get involved

 Snake Bean gardeners occasionally meet at Eco House, on the left side of the path surrounded by the food garden.

 Share this page: